TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 Git repository to re-include it in your project.
 You can keep the files in your main project (e.g. :file:`public/typo3conf/ext/my_sitepackage`).
-There is only one thing to do; Because TYPO3's autoload feature works differently in composer based installations, you have to register your PHP class names in composer.
+There is only one thing to do; Because TYPO3's autoload feature works differently in Composer based installations, you have to register your PHP class names in Composer.
 This is very easy when you use PHP namespaces:

 .. code-block:: json